 6. Kimmitt, A.A., Webb, A.L.*, Greives, T.J. and Ketterson, E.D., 2020.
 Migrant and resident female songbirds differ in gonadal response to upstream stimulation during seasonal sympatry.
 General and Comparative Endocrinology, 293, pp.113469.

-5. Kimmitt, A.A., Sinkiewicz, D, Ketterson, E.D.
-2019.
+5. Kimmitt, A.A., Sinkiewicz, D.M. and Ketterson, E.D., 2020.
 Seasonally sympatric songbirds that differ in migratory strategy also differ in neuroendocrine measures.
-General and Comparative Endocrinology.
+General and comparative endocrinology, 285, pp.113250.

 4. Kimmitt, A.A., Hardman, J.W.*, Stricker, C.A. and Ketterson, E.D., 2019.
 Migratory strategy explains differences in timing of female reproductive development in seasonally sympatric songbirds.
 Functional Ecology, 33(9), pp.1651-1662.

 3. Kimmitt, A.A., Dietz, S.L.*, Reichard, D.G., and Ketterson, E.D., 2018.
 Male courtship preference during seasonal sympatry may reinforce population divergence.
 Ecology and Evolution 8(23), pp.11833-11841.

 2. Reichard, D.G., Kimmitt, A.A., Welklin, J.F. and Ketterson, E.D., 2017.
 Condition-and context-dependent factors are related to courtship behavior of paired and unpaired males in a socially monogamous songbird.
 The Auk, 134(3), pp. 575-586.